 Take the Eurostar at c.
-10.30am from London St Pancras to Paris and then onwards by TGV (high-speed train) to Bordeaux.
+9.15am from London St Pancras.
+Change stations in Paris and continue by TGV (high-speed train) to Bordeaux.
 Overnight in Bordeaux.

 Bordeaux, Pair-non-Pair.
 The Musée d’Aquitaine provides a perfect introduction to the archaeology and art of the Ice Age in southwest France; a particular highlight is the ‘Venus of Laussel’ bas-relief carving.
 The cave of Pair-non-Pair is small but filled with wonderfully deep engravings of animals – and with no electrical installations provides a more authentic experience.
 Continue into the Dordogne to Les Eyzies for four nights.

 Les Eyzies.
 The National Prehistory Museum, now housed in an ultra-modern building at the foot of the cliffs, has one of the world’s greatest collections of Ice Age material.
 The Abri Pataud is the best possible way to see what a major Ice Age excavation site looks like, while the small museum next door still has a carving on its ceiling.
 Font-de-Gaume is one of the greatest of all Ice Age decorated caves, with remarkable polychrome bison and other animals, skilfully placed to take full advantage of the rock shapes.